 Ques.19.
 What is the use of Configuration elements?

 Ans.
-Configuration elements are used for customising the sampler requests e.g. CSV Data Set Config can be used for parameterizing the sampler requests with values fetched from external csv file.
+Configuration elements are used for customizing the sampler requests e.g. CSV Data Set Config can be used for parameterizing the sampler requests with values fetched from the external CSV file.

 Ans.
-Pre-processors are test plan elements that are executed before the sampler request execution.
-Some commonly used pre-processor in JMeter are BeanShell PreProcessor, HTML Link Parser, HTTP URL Re-writing Modifier, RegEx User Parameters etc.
+Pre-processors are the test plan elements that are executed before the sampler request execution.
+Some commonly used pre-processor in JMeter are BeanShell PreProcessor, HTML Link Parser, HTTP URL Re-writing Modifier, RegEx User Parameters, etc.